-Interpreters do not:
+Interpreters are not:

-- Participate in classroom activities
+- Active participants in classroom activities

 - Abide by the Interpreting Services Policies.